Philipp Hildebrand: Personal life

 Hildebrand was a member of the Swiss national swimming team in the 1980s, and he was Swiss national champion in 1983 and 1984.

+He was married to Kashya Mahmood-Hildebrand until May 2013.

-His partner is Margarita Louis-Dreyfus, the Russian-born Swiss billionaire businesswoman, chairman of Louis Dreyfus and the former owner of Olympique de Marseille football team.
-On 4 January 2016, it was announced that she is pregnant with twin girls, and is due to give birth in early April.
-Isabella and Arina were born on 20 March 2016.
+Until 2022, his partner was Margarita Louis-Dreyfus, the Russian-born Swiss billionaire businesswoman, chairman of Louis Dreyfus and the former owner of Olympique de Marseille football team.
+She gave birth to their twins daughters Isabella and Arina on 20 March 2016.

+Philipp married Kimberley Julius in April 2024.